genesiscommunitysuccess/docs/docs/04_tutorials/01_building-an-application/11_integrate-fix-gateway.md

 </process>
 ```

-Add the service definition to the trading_app-service-definitions.xml file
+Next , add the service definition to the **trading_app-service-definitions.xml** file:

 ```xml
 <service host="localhost" name="TRADING_APP_FGW" port ="11004"/>
 ```

+#### Configure FIX capabilities
-Create a config file for the FIX gateway under **trading_app-config/src/main/resources/cfg/trading_app-fgw.xml**.
+For this step, create a config file for the FIX gateway under **trading_app-config/src/main/resources/cfg/trading_app-fgw.xml** using the code below.

-The file below has commented out sections to change the connection type between CLIENT and SERVER.
+The code has commented-out sections to change the connection type between CLIENT and SERVER:

-A SERVER configuration will open a socket listener on the specified port and wait for incoming connections.
+- A SERVER configuration opens a socket listener on the specified port and wait for incoming connections.
-A CLIENT configuration will initiate a TCP connection to the specified target address.
+- A CLIENT configuration initiates a TCP connection to the specified target address.

+The code includes additional properties to configure additional FIX session parameters:
+- `senderId` and `targetId` (FIX header tag 49 and 56)
+- CompId values
-There are additional properties in this file to configure additional FIX session parameters, SenderId and TargetId (FIX header tag 49 and 56) CompId values, session schedules for scheduled uptime and downtime and FIX protocol version.
+- session schedules for scheduled uptime and downtime
+- FIX protocol version

-The customFieldsOutbound tag allows you to define a code block that will set static fields on any outbound FIX message.
+The `customFieldsOutbound` tag enables you to define a code block that sets static fields on any outbound FIX message.

 ```xml
 <fixConnection>
     <quickFixConfig path="/home/trading/run/generated/cfg/trading_app-quickfix.cfg" />